xtliu-uestc/UQ_IP_Geolocation/README.md

 ├── main.py # Run model for training and testing.
 ├── test.py # Load checkpoint and then test the model.

+# How to run our programs
+## Run the code with EBGeo

 ## The description of hyperparameters used in `main.py`